TimRock23/TimRock23/README.md

 ### Hello world!
 My name is Timur.
 I’m a Python backend developer 👋

-- 🔭 I’m currently looking for opportunities.
+- 🔭 I’m currently working in SAMOLET.
 - 🏙️ Almaty.
 - 📫 How to reach me:
   * tg -> @TimRock23;